 APA is the style manual of choice for the social and behavioral sciences, natural sciences, nursing, communications, education, business, engineering, and other fields.
-Recently updated in 2020, there are two books in the Ivy Tech Lake County libraries.
-See below for the call number for each book to let staff know if you would like to see either.
-The first is the Concise Guide to APA Style, designed specifically for undergraduate student writing, This easy-to-use pocket guide is adapted from the larger 7th edition of the Publication Manual of the American Psychological Association, a copy of the book which is also shown here.
+Updated in 2020, there are two key books in the Ivy Tech Lake County libraries.
+See below the call number (location) for each book.
+Let staff know if you would like to see either.
+First is the Concise Guide to APA Style, designed for undergraduate student writing, This easy-to-use pocket guide is adapted from the larger 7th edition of the Publication Manual of the American Psychological Association.
+Pictures of both books are displayed here.

 CALL NUMBER: 808.0661 Con 2020